 Although both words are clearly spelled differently, when written they are graphically very similar.

-Be they synonyms or words in different languages, trademarks should not be similar if the impression between consumers would be linked between one and the other.
+Be they synonyms or the same word in different languages, trademarks will be considered similar if the impression made on consumers leads them to link one with and the other.

 Dolphin vs. Delfino